alihaidersays/RobotCoffeeShop-ENHSP20/README.md

 The assignment focused on the operational usage of a PDDL-based AI planner **_ENHSP-20_** and tested the understanding of planning models.
 It was inspired by a few robotic coffee shops functional in Japan, which used robots as waiters and baristas.
 The tasks reimagined a similar scenario involving a robot waiter, a robot barista, customers, and four tables.
 It attempted to efficiently model the scenario in such a way that the robots plan and perform their tasks effectively as the number of customers increases.

-Further details can be found in the [assignment report](AIRO2-Assignment-1-Report.pdf).

 ## Planner

 The planning engine used for this project was ENHSP-20.
 ENHSP, acronym for Expressive Numeric Heuristic Search Planner, is a PDDL automated planning system which reads domain and problem files as input and provides a time-stamped sequence of actions to achieve the goal state.
 This planning engine builds an incremental graph and does a heuristic search to explore only the nodes which gets the planner closer to the goal.
 The details for ENHSP can be accessed _[here](https://sites.google.com/view/enhsp/)_.